-Nevada Medicaid maintains its program policies in a manual referred to as the Medicaid Services Manual (MSM).
-MSM policies apply to all eligible members and services covered by Nevada Medicaid.
-For purposes of this plan, Section 103.9 of MSM
+Nevada Medicaid's policies are in the Medicaid Services Manuals (MSM).
+MSM policies apply to all services covered by Nevada Medicaid.
+Section 103.9 of MSM

-(https://dhcfp.nv.gov/uploadedFiles/dhcfpnvgov/content/Resources/AdminSupport/Manuals/MS M/Medicaid Services Manual Complete.pdf) outlines specific guidelines for health care providers enrolled with Nevada Medicaid regarding access to information and services for members with LEP.
-This purpose of these guidelines is to ensure members with LEP have equal access to programs and services and an equal opportunity to communicate with the Medicaid agency and enrolled providers.
-The guidelines also provide an annual timeline for review of provider policies for compliance with respect to LEP.
+(https://dhcfp.nv.gov/uploadedFiles/dhcfpnvgov/content/Resources/AdminSupport/Manuals/MS M/Medicaid Services Manual Complete.pdf) outlines LEP requirements for health care providers who are enrolled with Nevada Medicaid.
+The guidelines request annual review and aim to ensure that members with LEP have equal access to programs and services.